What’s special about celebrating Yom Tovim with us in Southend? Here are just a few regular events and customs we have

 Before Rosh HaShana has even started, we can look forward to the beautiful Choral Selichot service held at our Shul with guest chazans and choir, not many Shul’s manage to put on this event, so we are very proud and people come from far and wide (even London) just to attend!
 The Ladies Guild hold a “Hat Sale” before the High Holy Days and you can purchase the latest London fashions at this event.
 On Rosh HaShana itself, Shul is always full as family and friends come and visit us for the New Year.
 Children’s Services cater for ages 0-4, 5-9 and 10+.
 The real special treat is when we say Tashlich.
-Every year, Rabbi Bar leads a communal Tashlich service by the sea which is only a 10 minute walk from Shul.
+Every year, we have a communal Tashlich service by the sea which is only a 10 minute walk from Shul.
 How many other UK Shuls can boast they are the “Shul by the Sea”?

-For the last few years, we’ve been honoured to have guest Chazans such as Chazan Gedalya Alaexander and Rabbi Yisroel Newman who join Rabbi Bar to help lead some of the services.
+For the last few years, we’ve been honoured to have guest Chazans such as Chazan Gedalya Alaexander and Rabbi Yisroel Newman to help lead some of the services.
 The combined beautiful davening lifts the congregation on this “Day of Awe”.
 Also running is Roy Barnes’ most popular Explanatory Service and Children’s Services for all ages.
 During the break between musaph and mincha in the afternoon, there is a Ladies Only meeting held in the Talmud Torah in which female members of the community take turns to talk about varied and interesting Jewish topics.
 This has always proved very popular and there is not a spare seat to be seen.

 Yom Tov sees our Kiddushim move to the Sukkah.
 For the year 5776 / 2015, the Shul Sukkah doubled in size and as usual, the Ladies Guild decorated along with the Youth Club and made it extra special!
 Ever year we hold a free Simchat Beit HaShoeva party with refreshments and a Guest Speaker in the Sukkah and usually we can just about squeeze everyone in (it’s very popular!)
 The Youth Club also have a very popular “Pizza in the Hut” event.